 Bakers are some serious scientists.
 We invent.
 We test.
 We fail.
 And we do it all over again, tirelessly.
-It’s not hard to find a recipe but it’s extremely hard to develop a recipe that we want to hide high in our kitchen cabinet, and secretly pass to our grandchildren.
+It’s not hard to find a recipe nowadays, but it’s extremely hard to find a recipe that we want to hide high in our kitchen cabinet, and secretly pass to our grandchildren.
+We have all wasted too many good ingredients and too much time on mediocre recipes.
 Hence, HerBakingLab is born.
 From bestselling cookbooks to random websites (or someone’s grandma’s kitchen if I get lucky), I am your recipe investigator to test them all.
-Regardless of the experiment result, I promise my “lab report” will always be fun to read.
-(It’s nothing like my 10th-grade science report, I guarantee you.
-Sorry, Mr. Zuber!)
+For each recipe I tried, I’ll write a “lab report” that’s fun to read (and nothing like my 10th grade lab report!). 🤣

 Since I moved to a house with a huge pantry room (yes, now I have a pantry room to store all the weird ingredients.
 Crazy.
 I know), I decided to step up my game.
 Ive always wanted to have my own blog.
 A little corner on the internet where I can share my thoughts on food or recipes or anything.
 So, here we are.

 Yes and no. Yes, I’ve worked in bakeries and kitchens; No, I’ve never been to a culinary school.
 I almost went to Le Cordon Bleu in Pasadena, CA. I visited the campus and their pastry program.
 I even toured all the nearby apartments and decided which one I would move in after graduating from college.
 The moment I went back to DC, I saw the news that LCB announced it’s closing all 16 of its culinary schools across the U.S. Bummer.
 However, because of that I got to stay in DC and thus married my best friend.
 (See, when God closes a door he opens a window)